 Prop strung bows shaped to look like a bow under tension without actually being under tension are allowed if not contrived somehow to fire projectiles effectively.

 It is the responsibility of attendees to ensure that a wristband or handstamp (at MegaCon Live’s discretion) can be placed directly on your left wrist, not over costume or clothing.
 The MegaCon Live team cannot assist you with removing costume parts to be able to do this.
-Take this into account with designs or adjustments to the costume e.g adding openings at wrists of morph suits.
+Take this into account with designs or adjustments to the costume e.g. adding openings at wrists of morph suits.

 If a costume is bulky and made of hard materials or includes parts outside of usual human dimensions you must have at least one person with you as a guide.
+Examples include full fur suits, metal armour, wings, and robots.

 MEGACON LIVE reserve the right to intervene in the case of attire or costumes with the following: insensitive or unnecessary use of makeup, profanities or sexual acts; inciting of hate or crime; and uniforms, emblems, or flags of organisations responsible for crimes against humanity.